UncleDreamy/Intro-to-JS-Operators/README.md

 * forcecalc.html is a calculator for Newton's Second Law (F = ma)
 * bouncegame.html is a demo gamepad with bounce physics
 * movegame.html is a demo gamepad with controlled movement physics
+* calculator.html is a fully working calculator

+ps: any unadded file in the readme.md is simply either a test file or a rough sheet.

 ## Versions